A Survey on Causal Discovery: Theory and Practice: Definitions and Notation

 \begin{definition}[V-structure] Let $G$ be a PDAG.
 A v-structure in $G$ is a triple $X \rightarrow Y \leftarrow Z$ where $X$ and $Z$ are not adjacent.
 V-structures are also called \emph{unshielded colliders} \cite{verma1991equivalence}. \end{definition}

 In the context of PDAGs, v-structures encode the conditional independencies that shape the associated probability distribution.
-Any edge that would change, by either adding or removing, any v-structure when reversed is said to be a \emph{compelled} edge, as in Figure \ref{fig:cpdag}.
-Any compelled edge, along with the underlying skeleton, is a constraint for the set of observational distributions compatible with the given PDAG.
+Any edge that, when reversed, would either add or remove a v-structure is said to be a \emph{compelled} edge, as in Figure \ref{fig:cpdag}.
+Any compelled edge, along with the underlying skeleton, is a constraint for the set of observational distributions consistent with the given PDAG.
 Any non-compelled edge is called \emph{reversible}.

 \begin{definition}[Observational Equivalence] Two DAGs $G$ and $H$ are \emph{observationally Markov equivalent} \cite{verma1991equivalence} if they have the same skeleton and the same v-structures, denoted as $G \equiv H$. \end{definition}